key4hep/key4hep-tutorials/introduction_key4hep/README.md

 ...
 ...
 If you have any issues, comments or requests, open an issue at https://github.com/key4hep/key4hep-spack/issues
 ```
 **Save this command for further reference.
-You will then get the exact same software version as used in this tutorial**
+You will then get the exact same
+software version as used in this tutorial**

+## Input file locations

+Some of the tutorials will require some (large-ish) input data files.
+We have
+made them available for download, but for easier access they are also on EOS,
+resp. on NFS for the NAF.
+The top-level directories are

+- `/eos/project/k/key4hep/www/key4hep/tutorial/`
+- `/nfs/dust/ilc/group/ild/key4hep_tutorial/`

 ---